 There are two restaurants on-site, Mandy’s on the Mountain and Lakeview Restaurant.
 We had lunch at the Lakeview Restaurant and wolfed down a lot of very yummy food.
 My favourite was the delightfully crunchy Mediterranean panini stuffed with marinated vegetables, grilled halloumi and pesto.
 Matt went nuts for the Greg special steak sandwich of perfectly cooked, juicy steak with eggs, bacon, cheese, caramelised onion, tomato relish and chilli aioli.

-For dinner, we treated to a memorable meal at Mandy’s.
-The restaurant setting is cosy, ambient and classy, making the perfect setting for an amazing meal.
+For dinner, we were treated to a memorable meal at Mandy’s.
+The restaurant setting is cosy, ambient and classy, making it the perfect setting for an amazing meal.
 My vegetarian option was a vegetarian risotto, something I would normally avoid because risotto can be done really badly, but this one was so good I wanted more!
 I then got stuck into an amazing potato strudel with ricotta, eggplant and pecorino cheese, served with an amazing tomato veloute and spicy pumpkin cream…. it was…. so good, I ate every last bite.
 Dessert was equally impressive, a tasting plate of three decadent desserts, including an incredible strawberry mousse.

 Like I said, I didn’t expect the food to be anywhere near the level it was, so I highly recommend eating there if you’re a guest or even just looking for a unique dinner spot away from the city.